 Crammed with quirky boutiques, falafel vendors and even dreadlock-makers, no shopping is like window-shopping in this part of town.
 Around the corner, Green Market Square awaits with more snap-happy opportunities.

 At night, the street lights up with restaurants and bars vying for attention.
 Keep your ears on the ground for free blues bands and other acts scattered up and down the road.

 Filmmakers and photographers take to the streets for winning scenery.
 Open windows reveal a slice of vineyard-covered hills and infinite oceans.
 Follow the M3 to surfer’s hotspot Muizenberg and then Cape Point.

-Cuddle close to the cliffs towards Kommetjie and Noordhoek before hitting Chapman’s Peak drive (a toll-fee applies) and then take half-time on Hout Bay beach.
-Swing back to Constantia, head straight for Kirstenbosch and hit home-ground on the M3, back to the buzz of the city centre.
+Cuddle close to the cliffs towards Kommetjie and Noordhoek before hitting Chapman’s Peak drive (a toll-free applies) and then take half-time on Hout Bay beach.
+Swing back to Constantia, head straight for Kirstenbosch and hit home-ground on the M3, back to the buzz of the city center.

 Savvy tourists take the World Cup one step further – to the fans.
 With only a day to spare, donate an afternoon and teach your fancy footwork skills to kids at disadvantaged communities.

 Paid-for outings at The Backpackers include historical tours (R600).
 If dribbling is not your thing, pass on other skills: Visitors can also knit blankets.
 “A wonderful way to meet the locals,” says manager Brendan Tinsley. backpackers.co.za or capetown.travel.co.za